garrettrayj/den/Marketing/App Store Description.md

 Works with popular formats so the library of compatible feeds is limitless.

 + OPML Import and Export
-Add feeds from other apps and share feeds from Den with common, time-tested, OPML files.
+Add feeds from other apps and share with common OPML files.

 + Article Search
-Quickly get the latest on a particular topic by searching the titles of current items.
+Quickly get the latest on a topic by searching the titles of current items.

 + History View
 Remember previous reads by looking back at the history of visited articles.